 In general, hypothetical tax should be withheld on a bonus.
 If possible, it is typically best to withhold at the employee’s hypothetical marginal tax rate.
 By using the marginal rate, it is more likely that enough tax will be withheld to satisfy the final tax liability that will be incurred on the bonus income at the time the tax equalization is prepared.

-If the bonus is an assignment acceptance, relocation, or completion bonus, a review of the company's international assignment policy is required to determine if the bonus is considered an assignment allowance or employment income.
+If the bonus is an assignment acceptance, relocation, or completion bonus, a review of the company's international assignment policy is required to determine if the bonus is considered an assignment allowance or non-equalized income.
 Assignment allowances are generally "tax free" to the assignee under a tax equalization policy and no hypothetical tax would be withheld.

 What steps can be taken now to avoid hypothetical tax surprises for your international assignees?